MIPPL/nephele-org-website/public/content/developers/docs/standards/tokens/erc-20/index.md

 - an ounce of gold
 - and more...

-Such a powerful feature of Ethereum must be handled by a robust standard, right?
+Such a powerful feature of Nephele must be handled by a robust standard, right?
 That's exactly where the ERC-20 plays its role!
 This standard allows developers to build token applications that are interoperable with other products and services.
-The ERC-20 standard is also used to provide additional functionality to [ether](/glossary/#ether).
+The ERC-20 standard is also used to provide additional functionality to [Nephele](/glossary/#Nephele).

 **What is ERC-20?**

 The ERC-20 introduces a standard for Fungible Tokens, in other words, they have a property that makes each Token be exactly the same (in type and value) as another Token.
-For example, an ERC-20 Token acts just like the ETH, meaning that 1 Token is and will always be equal to all the other Tokens.
+For example, an ERC-20 Token acts just like the NEPH, meaning that 1 Token is and will always be equal to all the other Tokens.

 ## Prerequisites {#prerequisites}